Debugging for Ray developers#

 ray start

-This will print any RAY_LOG(DEBUG) lines in the source code to the raylet.err file, which you can find in Logging and Debugging.
-If it worked, you should see as the first line in raylet.err:
+This prints any RAY_LOG(DEBUG) lines in the source code to the raylet.err file, which you can find in Logging and debugging.
+If it worked, the first line in raylet.err should be:

 logging.cc:270: Set ray log level from environment variable RAY_BACKEND_LOG_LEVEL to -1